 - May not mimic the physiologic activity of triglycerides

 Vital Pet Life Salmon Oil

-Our Wild Alaskan Salmon oil supplement for your pet consists of 100% wild-caught Alaskan Salmon.
+Our Salmon oil for dogs is a supplement that consists of wild-caught Alaskan Salmon.
 The salmon is caught off the coast of Alaska and is processed right here in our facility in the country.
-Our wild Alaskan salmon oil is the perfect supplement for your pet's nutrition.
+Our salmon oil is the perfect supplement for your pet's nutrition.
 The omega 3 & 6 fatty acids in our salmon oil help your pet's overall health by providing nutrients and vitamins to their body.
 Salmon oil helps your pet's skin and coat, helps their itching, scratching, and allergies, and helps inflammation.